 Phase 3 – Installing a new unit chest organ in the chancel to create a Choir Organ.

-The total estimated cost of this work will be about £55,000.
+The total estimated cost of this work was originally £55,000.
+However more recent indications from organ builders, prior to supplying actual quotes, are that costs have gone up considerably.
 If you have any questions please contact William Warns, Director of Music, email@example.com.